shakfu/py-js/README.md

 make homebrew-ext
 ```

 Another implementation variation builds both externals using a minimal static python build.
 This has provden reproducibly successful (see `py-js/source/py/targets/static-ext` after building a static-python build.
-A more robust implementation will following the ongoing cleanup and refactoring process.
+A more robust implementation will be be documented eventually.

 ### Sidenote about building on a Mac